Finnair flies several days a week from Helsinki to Brussels. The main airport is Zaventem.

 Location: Ostend.
-Train connections from Liege, Brussels and Antwerp
+Train connections from Liege, Brussels and Antwerp.

 Location: Between Liège and Maastricht

 This inactive military structure constructed between 1932-1935 is located on a large hill along the Albert Canal, about 20 kilometres northeast of Liège and about 10 kilometres south of Maastricht.
-As a main fortificaton of Belgian defence line, it was easily neutralized by 56 soldiers German airborne unit on 10 May 1940 during the Battle of Belgium.
+As a main fortificaton of the Belgian defence line, it was easily neutralized by 56 soldiers from the German airborne unit on 10 May 1940 during the Battle of Belgium.

 More info about Belgium in eurotourtrip